Find Search Volume Ceiling for Keyword Categories Using Python

 df[:20].plot.bar(y='Keyword', x='index', figsize=(15,5), title="Volume", rot=20)

-Now let’s group all the same keyword categories together, sum their search volumes, and sort by search volume descending.
+Now group identical keyword categories, sum their Search Volume, and sort by Search Volume descending.

-Lately we plot these columns in a graph and can see where our potential volumes for the keywords we rank for.
+Finally, plot these columns to visualize the potential volumes for the keywords you rank for.

 df2.plot.bar(y='Search Volume', x='Marked', figsize=(15,5), title="Keyword Search Volume Ceiling", xlabel="Tag", ylabel="Search Volume", rot=20)